Latest Network and Certificate System Security Requirements

 2.2.2

-The CA SHOULD ensure Workstations are configured in a manner that prevents continued access to the Workstation after a set period of inactivity, for example by automatically logging off active users.
+The CA MUST ensure Workstations are configured in a manner that prevents continued access to the Workstation after a set period of inactivity, for example by automatically logging off active users.
 The allowed and configured duration of inactivity MUST be selected based on the CA’s assessment of associated risks.

 2.2.3